Timeline of Events

-Sleiman Enterprises files motion against city of Jacksonville regarding unsafe docks at The Landing.
+Sleiman Enterprises files a motion against the city of Jacksonville regarding unsafe docks at the Landing.

 Sleiman Enterprises institutes formal litigation around the Jacksonville Landing.
 The lawsuit claims that the city hasn’t held up its contractual obligations and, instead of working with Sleiman Enterprises over the past 14 years, it has in fact intentionally created obstacles against a successful Jacksonville Landing.

 City of Jacksonville issues a default letter to Sleiman Enterprises.

-After months of floundering, Sleiman Enterprises issues a letter to the taxpayers stating they would like to redevelopment, but if politics don’t allow they'll resume long term leases.
+After months of the city floundering, Sleiman Enterprises issues a letter to the taxpayers stating it would like to redevelop the Landing; however, if politics don’t allow it, it will resume long-term leases.

-Hurricane Matthew damages docks, leaving 75% not usable.
-It's the city of Jacksonville's responsibility to provide access and to maintain the exterior of the Landing, still no effort to repair as of Oct.
-2017.
+Hurricane Matthew damages docks, leaving 75 percent not usable.
+It's the city of Jacksonville's responsibility to provide access and to maintain the exterior of the Landing, yet still no effort to repair as of October 2017.

-90 days after taking office, Mayor Curry sues Sleiman Enterprises to force title of the East Parking Lot from the 2007 transaction where the city accepted $4.7 million payment, yet never closed.
+Ninety days after taking office, Mayor Curry sues Sleiman Enterprises to force title of the east parking lot from the 2007 transaction, where the city accepted $4.7 million payment, yet never closed.
 This legal action halts all Jacksonville Landing redevelopment efforts.

-Sleiman Enterprises collaborates with Downtown Investment Authority (DIA) for a new redevelopment design for yet another version of plans.
-DIA hired their own firm, Wakefield, Beasley and Associates and Urban Design Associates, in a public process at a cost of $100,000 to provide designs.
+Sleiman Enterprises collaborates with Downtown Investment Authority for a new redevelopment design for yet another version of plans.
+DIA hires its own firms, Wakefield, Beasley and Associates and Urban Design Associates, to provide designs in a public process at a taxpayer cost of $100,000.

-Downtown Investment Authority (DIA) recommends a proposal for redevelopment.
-The city then paid for two independent studies for the Landing redevelopment.
-Sleiman Enterprises engaged Bergmann Associates to work on a new plan based upon those studies.
-The city of Jacksonville rejects Bergmann's redevelopment plans were also rejected due to election year politics.
+Downtown Investment Authority recommends a proposal for redevelopment.
+The city pays for two independent studies for the Landing redevelopment.
+Sleiman Enterprises engages Bergmann Associates to work on a new plan based upon those studies.
+The city of Jacksonville rejects Bergmann's redevelopment plans due to election-year politics.

 Sleiman Enterprises retains Jacksonville-based Haskell Co. to create a new Jacksonville Landing redevelopment concept and plans.
 The city of Jacksonville refuses, once again, to advance these Jacksonville Landing revitalization efforts

-Jacksonville Landing use restricted during Florida/Georgia weekend.
-Also, during this time period a Chocolatier looking to enter The Jacksonville Landing as tenant, yet is redirected by city to LaValla with city incentives.
+The city of Jacksonville restricts Jacksonville Landing use during Florida/Georgia weekend.
+Also, during this time period, the city redirects a chocolatier looking to enter the Jacksonville Landing as a tenant to a different location, offering monetary incentives.